-It's back, but better.
+It's Back, but Better.

-It’s not a blog that has a goal to tell you the right way to date.
+This is not a blog that has a goal to tell you the right way to date.
 I’m presently single, so that feels hypocritical.
 It’s about turning 30.
 It's about a woman never wondering, "what if?" because she's tried almost everything.

 Ladies, did you know there's an easy trick on the iPhone to verify your friendship with someone?
 It's called 50:50 Text Ratio.
 Tell me if this is your life.
 Pick a good friend and go to the little "i button" in the top right-hand corner of your text chain and see if your images shared back and forth consist of the following: